PierUgit/fmmap/README.md

 Anonmymous mapping is also possible, i.e. allocating virtual memory without a physical backing file.
 This is actually what the C malloc() generally does (and therefore also what the Fortran allocate() does) when the allocated size is above some threshold.
 This option is provided to easily switch between on-disk and in-memory only modes by just changing an argument in the calls.

-## WARNING

-The use of the `mold=` optional argument in the `%create()` and `%length()` type bound procedures is potentially
-unsafe: if the actual argument is present but is a non-associated `pointer` or a non-allocated `allocatable` object, then it's like if it was not present, leading to mapped files with incorrect sizes.

-FOR SAFETY DO NOT PASS `pointer` or `allocatable` OBJECTS TO `mold=` AT THE MOMENT.
-THIS WILL BE CORRECTED IN A FUTURE VERSION

 ## Usage

 The interface manipulates either bytes or array elements and returns a C pointer, which the user has to convert to a Fortran pointer.